MicrosoftDocs/machine-learning-server-docs/microsoft-r/operationalize/configure-on-windows.md

 1. Once all front-ends and back-ends are configured, declare the IP addresses of each back-end with each front-end using admin util or config file `appsettings.json`. @@@@HOW DO YOU DO THAT?@@

-1. If desired, replace A [remote SQL Server or PostgreSQL database can be configured](configure-remote-database.md) in place of the default SQLite database.
-While it is optional for configurations with a single front-end, it is required whenever multiple front-ends are configured.

-1. If you want to use a remote database or if you have multiple front-ends, configure DeployR to use one of the following databases instead:
+1. If you want to use a remote database or if you have multiple front-ends, configure DeployR to use one of the following databases instead of the local SQLite database:
     + On Windows, [configure SQL Server](configure-remote-database.md#sqlserver)
     + On Linux, [configure PostgreSQL](configure-remote-database.md#postgres)